priyakumar0817/loginActivitySample/README.md

 To run these tests, download or clone the repository.
 ` git clone https://github.com/priyakumar0817/loginActivitySample `

-Go to Android Studio IDE and open the project
+Go to Android Studio IDE and open the project and cd into My Application:
+`cd MyApplication`

 1. To build your Android application (APK):
 ` ./gradlew assembleDebug `